 Despite huge investments in technology, the construction industry is struggling to gain the full benefits of advanced data and analytics, drones, automation, robotics and visualisation.
-That is the key finding from the Global Construction Survey 2016: Building a technology advantage, the 10th annual state-of-the industry report from KPMG.
+That is the key finding from the Global Construction Survey 2016: Building a technology advantage (PDF, 10MB), the 10th annual state-of-the industry report from KPMG.

 The survey of over 200 senior executives from both project owners and engineering and construction companies in Ireland and overseas highlights how technology can play an integral part in helping project owners realise their ambitions to create taller buildings, wider bridges, better transport systems and smarter, more livable cities.
 When applied effectively, technology can enable enhanced design, planning and construction in a sector that for many years has failed to improve productivity.